Fact-checked by the SnapMessages editorial team

 The weekly review is the single feature most power users rely on and most casual users skip entirely.
 Apps including Todoist, Things 3, and OmniFocus have built-in review modes that walk you through every project and task, prompting you to reassign, complete, or delete stale items.
 Skipping it for two or more weeks is usually when lists become unmanageable.

-The GTD methodology applied through Todoist identifies the weekly review as one of three key app-supported habits — alongside capturing all tasks and clarifying next actions — that keep users consistently productive.
-The review is not about adding tasks; it is about pruning them so the list stays trustworthy.
+The GTD methodology applied through Todoist identifies the weekly review as one of three key app-supported habits, alongside capturing all tasks and clarifying next actions, that keep users consistently productive.
+This review mode is about pruning, not adding.
 A list you do not trust is a list you stop checking.

 Amanda Augustine, a Certified Professional Career Coach at TopResume, puts the underlying principle plainly: